Neuro-Symbolic AI:

 Ontology-governed, LLM-assisted.

-LLMs mine documents, but ontologies constrain them.
 Output is structured knowledge, not text chunks.

 02. Execution